stackforge/fuel-docs/pages/user-guide/config-environment/1000-assign-roles.rst

 To assign roles to the nodes:

-- Select the role or roles you want to assign
+- Select the role or roles you want to assign;
+  roles that cannot be assigned are indicated.
-- Click on the appropriate node(s) in the "Unallocated Nodes" list
+- Click on the appropriate node(s) in the "Unallocated Nodes" list.
 - Click on the "Apply Changes" button.
 - Proceed to do this until all roles have been assigned to all nodes.

 In this example,
-both the "Compute" and "Storage - Cinder LVM" roles are being assigned to this node.
+both the "Compute" and "Storage - Ceph OSD" roles are being assigned to this node.

 As you make your selections,